-Brazilian sheet industry capacity increased in 1999 from 330 kilotonnes to 490 kilotonnes due to the expansion of our Pinda plant, the only can sheet producer in South America.
+Brazilian sheet industry capacity increased from 300 kilotonnes in 1999 to 499 kilotonnes in 2001 due mainly to the expansion of our Pinda plant, the only can sheet producer in South America.
 CBA has announced the expansion of its plant to increase its rolling capacity to produce commodity sheet and foil through the installation of two new finishing mills to be operational in 2006.
 Some sheet capacity has been redirected to exports following local currency devaluations.
 There have been no new entrants or market consolidation in recent years.